windmill-labs/windmilldocs/docs/reference.md

 and the corresponding list of Pypi packages are extracted.
 A dependency job is then spawned to associate that list of Pypi package with a lockfile which will lock the versions.
 This ensures that the same version of a python script is always executed with the same versions of its dependencies.
-It also avoid the hassle of having to maintain a separate requirements file.
+It also avoids the hassle of having to maintain a separate requirements file.

 If the imports are not properly analyzed, there exists an escape hatch to